netxms/netxms-doc/admin/installation.rst

    * Microsoft SQL Server 2012, 2014, 2016, 2017
    * SQLite (only for test purposes)

+Postges database tuning might be required depending on database size.
+Increase of ``shared_buffers`` might be needed, rough recommendation is 25% of available RAM.
+Incread of ``max_locks_per_transaction`` is needed if using TimescaleDB, rough recommendation is 512.

 Database size and load is very hard to predict, because it is dependent on a number of monitored nodes and collected parameters.
 If you plan to install database engine on